 Since 2010 Charlotte has been involved in teaching philosophy outside academia, in schools, adult education centers, and in public lectures.
-She has written for schools magazines, and in the national UK and Irish media about the importance of philosophy, especially in the Age of AI.
+She has written for school magazines, and in the British and Irish media about the importance of philosophy in education.
+In 2016 she was appointed Patron of SAPERE, the UK charity promoting philosophy in schools.

-She is one of eight Associates for the Philosophy in Education Project, a UK organisation (President: Prof Anthony Grayling; Director: Dr John Taylor) which promotes philosophy in the classroom, and among the public.
-A key aim of this body is to make the case for GCSE Philosophy.
-In Ireland, in 2015 she acted as a consultant for the National Council for Curriculum and Assessement (NCCA) in Ireland which oversaw the introduction of Philosophy into the Junior Cycle of the curriculum.
+She is also an associate of the Philosophy in Education Project, a UK organization lobbying for philosophy in British schools.
+In Ireland, in 2015 she acted as a consultant for the National Council for Curriculum and Assessment (NCCA) in Ireland which oversaw the introduction of Philosophy into the Junior Cycle of the curriculum.

 November 2016: Invited speaker, reception with President of Ireland at Áras an Uachtaráin.